 Upon acceptance, students receive an enrollment form from the Department with questions about credit hours and financial assistance.

 The M.S. in Applied Geography is designed to provide students with the analytical skills and background knowledge needed to solve real-world problems with geographic dimensions.
 Graduate students experience a nucleated body of coursework designed to foster and support the theoretical knowledge and advanced skill sets demanded for the professional and academic/research fields.
 Coupled with the enhanced level of course content; quantitative, qualitative and spatial data analysis applications; and the Departmental emphasis upon critical reasoning, effective writing and communication skills, graduates will be capable and prepared for effective integration into a broad diversity of professional fields.

-Our course offerings and faculty research areas include geographic information systems (GIS), remote sensing, climatology and meteorology, urban and regional studies, quantitative and qualitative methods, medical geography, globalization, glaciology, hydrology and water resources, geomorphology, glaciology, transportation and location analysis, border security, land use/land cover change and the geography of food and race.
+Our course offerings and/or faculty research areas include geographic information systems (GIS), remote sensing, climatology and meteorology, hydrology and water resources, geomorphology, biogeography, dendrochronology, land use/land cover change, urban and regional studies, quantitative and qualitative methods, political geography, globalization, transportation and location analysis, and border security.
+Please check individual faculty pages for more information on additional research interests.

 Geographic information systems (GIS) proficiency is required for all students.
 If not attained at the undergraduate level or in a job-related environment, students will be required to take GEOG 558 in addition to the requirements listed in the Curriculum section, below.
 The department has state-of-the-art computer facilities with GIS and remote sensing software.